Official Rules and Regulations

 b) Pay the required dues.

-2. Every angler must bring their Tyee to gaff or net by use of rod and reel only, and unaided, except that the guide or other anglers in the same boat may net or gaff the fish or loosen the lead.
-The guide or other anglers may also aid the angler if the line tangles with another line, catches on a propeller, or is fouled by other objects, by handling only the line and never the rod or reel.
+2. Every angler must bring their Tyee to gaff or net by use of rod and reel only, and unaided, except that the guide or other angler in the same boat may net or gaff the fish or loosen the lead.
+The guide or other angler may also aid the angler if the line tangles with another line, catches on a propeller, or is fouled by other objects, by handling only the line and never the rod or reel.

 3. All retained Tyee must be weighed and officially recorded, on the date of capture at The Tyee Club House by the Weighmaster to be eligible for qualification and Club competition.
+A Tidal Waters license correctly filled in, showing Area 13 SMZ, must be shown to the weighmaster before any chinook is put on the scale.

-5. The club expressly reserves the right to require an additional line test and to call for an examination of tackle whenever such action may be deemed advisable.
+4. The club expressly reserves the right to require an additional line test and to call for an examination of tackle whenever such action may be deemed advisable.
 The Weighmaster will randomly test the tackle of anglers entering qualifying Tyee.
 The Weighmaster will inspect and test the tackle on anglers whose qualifying Tyee may be a contender for any of The Tyee Club awards, whether or not the tackle has been previously inspected.

-6. In case of a tie, the first officially registered Tyee shall be considered the winner.
+5. In case of a tie, the first officially registered Tyee shall be considered the winner.

 F. CATCH AND RELEASE